RiverQ378/Linewidth_Distribution_Fit/README.md

 3. Set Intensity Parameter

-​	1.
-Enter an integer in the ***"Intensity"*** input box (default value: 200):
+    1. Enter an integer in the ***"Intensity"*** input box (default value: 200):

-​	This value controls the iteration count for Bayesian optimization.
+        This value controls the iteration count for Bayesian optimization.

-​	Larger values (e.g., 300-500) improve fitting precision but increase runtime.
+        Larger values (e.g., 300-500) improve fitting precision but increase runtime.

-​	Smaller values (e.g., 100) speed up processing but may reduce accuracy.
+        Smaller values (e.g., 100) speed up processing but may reduce accuracy.

     2. The integer specified in the ***"Gauss Deg"*** input box defines the integration order used for the calculation.

         The default value is 40 and usually does not need to be changed.

-   If noticeable local fluctuations appear in the fitted curve, the value can be increased accordingly (e.g., 100).
+        If noticeable local fluctuations appear in the fitted curve, the value can be increased accordingly (e.g., to 100).

 4. Run Parameter Search